-Back in 2012, Carmen partnered with Round Table Companies to tell her story of forgiveness and triumph over the most painful moments of her life.
+Back in 2012, Carmen leaned on Round Table Companies to help her tell her story of forgiveness and triumph over the most painful moments of her life.
 This partnering resulted in her first book, Overcome: Burned, Blinded, and Blessed, which explores both the traumatic event in Carmen’s life and its aftermath, including Carmen’s journey of finding forgiveness, overcoming pain, and choosing to live a happy life.

-Carmen’s book editor, Katie Gutierrez, sat down with Round Table Companies to share with us the intimate process of getting to know Carmen and getting to know her story.
+Carmen’s book editor, Katie Gutierrez, now the international best-selling author of More Than You'll Ever Know, sat down with Round Table Companies (her home for 8 years!) to share with us the intimate process of getting to know Carmen and getting to know her story.

 RTC: When you think of Carmen, what’s the first word that pops into your mind?